Lyubosumaz/react-softuni-project/README.md

 # react-softuni-project
-my project jokingly named "Dqvol 4"
+My project jokingly named "Dqvol 4", used as final course project.
+Now is taste ground for trying new stuff, that I see on the internet.

 # --dependencies info--